liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-widget-pages/02-creating-widget-pages-from-templates.markdown

 ## Sharing Widget Page Templates [](id=sharing-widget-page-templates)

-When importing pages to a new site or environment, you will also need to import any templates associated with those pages.
-Generally the templates will be automatically included when an associated page is exported, but if it's not you can export the template collection separately so that the page can be imported to the new environment.
-To export page templates use the following process:
+When importing pages to a new site or environment, you must also import templates associated with those pages.
+Generally templates are included automatically when an associated page is exported, but if not you can export the template collection separately so the page can be imported to the new environment.
+To export page templates,

 1. Go to *Site Management* &rarr; *Build* &rarr; *Pages*.